jdt1138/jdt1138.github.io/index.md

 *InnKeeper*

 This game was originally made as the semester-long project for the Video Game Design class given at LSU during the Spring 2017 semester.
 Our task was to use our basic knowledge of programming as well as the skills obtained from the class to create a short video game which was presented to the class at the end of the semester.
-Our project team consists of four programmers and one artist, with me serving as the project leader.
-The game is in an early build; playable, but not without its bugs.
+Our project team consisted of four programmers and one artist, with myself serving as the project leader.
+The game is an early build; playable, but not without its bugs.
 It is best played on wide displays.

 * [GitHub Repository](https://github.com/jodt88/CSC4263-ART4240)